mateuszskuupien/tesla-clone-site/README.md

 <h1>Tesla Clone Site</h1>

-This is my first mini project.
-Currently done the Bootstrap section in Colt Steele Web Developer Course.
-I attempted recreating Tesla Official website.
-Didn't include JS, because I still didn't get to the part with Java Script on the course. <b>THIS IS ONLY FOR MY PRACTICE!</b> Please take a look at my code.
+This is my first project - attempted to recreate Tesla official website.
+Site is also responsible on any device. <b>THIS IS ONLY FOR MY PRACTICE!</b>

   <h2>Links</h2>
   https://mateuszskuupien.github.io/tesla-site/